The Benefits of Owning Blue Chip Stocks

 What Is a Blue Chip Stock?

-- Reward shareholders by growing the dividend at a rate equal to or substantially in excess of the rate of inflation so that the owner's income is increasing at least every twelve months even if he or she never buys another share;
+- Reward shareholders by growing the dividend at a rate equal to or substantially more than the rate of inflation so that the owner's income is increasing at least every twelve months even if he or she never buy another share.

 - Regularly repurchase stock when the share price is attractive relative to owner earnings;

-Why Blue Chip Stocks Are Popular With Wealthy and Experienced Investors
+Why Blue Chip Stocks Are Popular With Wealthy Investors

-Finally, wealthy and successful investors tend to love blue chip stocks because the stability and strength of the financial statements mean that the passive income is hardly ever in danger, especially if there is broad diversification in the portfolio.
-If we ever get to the point that America's premier blue chips are cutting dividends en masse across the board, investors probably have much bigger things to worry about than the stock market.
-In fact, we're most likely looking at a civilization-ending-as-we-know-it set of circumstances.
+Finally, wealthy and successful investors tend to love blue-chip stocks because the stability and strength of the financial statements mean that the passive income is hardly ever in danger, especially if there is broad diversification in the portfolio.
+If we ever get to the point that America's premier blue-chips are cutting dividends en masse across the board, investors probably have much bigger things to worry about than the stock market.
+We're most likely looking at a civilization-ending-as-we-know-it set of circumstances.

 What Are the Names of Some Blue Chip Stocks?